 - Enable tracing in your project, as described in the Tracealyzer user manual for your specific RTOS.

-- Install the plugin, as instructed below.
+- Install the extension, as instructed below.
 This will create a “Percepio” menu in your IDE.

 - Start a debug session and run it, so a trace is recorded.

 - In Tracealyzer, select the “Snapshot” option (i.e. the red button with a camera symbol).
-This saves a trace file and displays it in Tracealyzer.
+This saves a trace file and opens it in Tracealyzer.

 If you prefer to save the trace from within your IDE, you can also select “Percepio” > “Save Snapshot Trace” in the menu.
 This also updates the Tracealyzer views.

-Note: Although the target system must be halted when saving the trace data in snapshot mode, the plugin handle this for you automatically.
-If the target system is running when you save a snapshot trace, the plugin will halt the system, upload the data, and then resume execution again.
+Note: Although the target system must be halted when saving trace data in snapshot mode, the extension handles this for you automatically.
+If the target system is running when you save a snapshot trace, the extension will halt it, upload the data, and then resume execution.

 Make sure you are using Atmel Studio version 7.
 Older versions are not supported.